Here’s something you’ll notice at a cyclist’s home.

 With this work stand, your bike sits on it rather than being clamped on the top tube or seat post which could potentially crack if you’re not careful, especially with carbon.

-They fit all types of bikes from road bikes to CX, mountain bike and even track bikes.
+They fit all types of bikes from road bikes to CX, mountain bikes,s and even track bikes.

 Tools Quality vs Quantity

 Everyone has different levels of expertise when it comes to bike repairs and maintenance.
-Your repair tool kit should reflect on your expertise levels.
+Your bike repair kit should reflect on your expertise levels.

-There’s no point buying a whole bunch of tools which you aren’t going to utilise.
+There’s no point buying a whole bunch of tools that you aren’t going to utilize.

-If you realise you’re going to need quite a number of tools, there will be a point where it would be cheaper to buy a tool set rather than individual tools.
+If you realize you’re going to need quite a number of tools, there will be a point where it would be cheaper to buy a toolset rather than individual tools.

 We all know quality tools last a long time but they don’t come cheap.

-On the flipside, cheaper tools tend to either round off quickly and could damage the bolts and nuts on your bike.
-If they feel fiddly at the beginning, chances are they’ll get worse after 4-5 times of using it.
+On the flipside, cheaper ones tend to either round off quickly and could damage the bolts and nuts on your bike.
+If they feel fiddly at the beginning, chances are they’ll get worse after 4 to 5 times of using it.